Self-Supervised Learning of Perceptually Optimized Block Motion Estimates for Video Compression: Experimental Results

 We evaluated the RD performance of our block MV prediction approach on two resolutions (1080p and 720p), using ten test video sequences at each resolution.
 The contents of the test video sequences are distinctly different from the ones chosen for training and validation and they cover a wide range of motion types, as indicated by the distribution of their temporal information (TI) values (computed as the maximum over time of the standard deviation of frame differences) \cite{ti} shown in Fig. \ref{fig:ti_dist}.

-The SVT-AV1 encoder operating at speed level 1 and using hierarchical motion estimation followed by integer full search and quarter pel refinement for inter-prediction was used as the baseline for this experiment.
+The SVT-AV1 encoder operating at speed level 1 and using HME followed by integer full search and quarter pel refinement for inter-prediction was used as the baseline for this experiment.
 We also configured the encoder to use the temporal prediction structure shown in Fig. \ref{fig:temporal_layers}.
-The test sequences were encoded at four QP values (30, 40, 50 and 60) using the baseline configuration of the encoder, and the modified encoder using the MV predictions of the CBT-Net model to predict B-frames.
+The test sequences were encoded at four QP values (30, 40, 50 and 60), and the B-frames were predicted using the MVs obtained in three different ways as follows: \begin{enumerate} \item using HME (baseline configuration of the encoder) \item using CBT-Net \item using ARPS \end{enumerate}

+The MVs obtained using ARPS were scaled and formatted in the same manner as described in the last paragraph of Section \ref{subsec:integration}.
 The integer MVs of the P-frames from temporal layer 0 of Fig. \ref{fig:temporal_layers} were computed using the integer motion search procedure of the encoder.
 As the mini-GOP size of the hierarchical prediction structure is 16, we encoded the first $(\lfloor K/16 \rfloor \times 16) +1$ frames of a sequence having $K$ frames, to avoid an incomplete mini-GOP at the end of the sequence.
 The number of frames encoded for each sequence is listed in the third column of Table \ref{table:RD_performance}.
-The qualities of the encodes thus obtained were evaluated using the PSNR, MS-SSIM \cite{ms-ssim} and VMAF \cite{vmaf}, where the last two are perceptual quality metrics.
+The qualities of the encodes thus obtained were evaluated using MS-SSIM \cite{ms-ssim}, VMAF \cite{vmaf} and PSNR, where the first two are perceptual quality metrics.
 The RD performance on the test set, as measured by the Bj{\o}ntegaard delta bitrates (BD-rates) \cite{bjontegaard} with respect to each quality metric, are summarized in Table \ref{table:RD_performance}.